10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 In our analysis of the circuit structure, we leverage a tool called [plaf](https://github.com/Dhole/polyexen) to facilitate the examination and comparison of the circuit's architecture.

 ### 2. What is Keccak?

 In the initial section, we provide a concise overview of Keccak in this chapter, covering its definition, operational principles, and the constraints inherent in the Keccak circuit.

 #### 2.1 Brief

 Keccak stands as a versatile cryptographic function, widely recognized for its role as a hash function.
 Noteworthy among its features is the ability to process input data of any length and produce output data of any pre-set length.
 Its mechanism is grounded in a novel approach known as the sponge construction, utilizing a wide random function or random permutation.
 Derived from prior hash function designs PANAMA and RadioGatún, Keccak finds applications as a hash function, stream cipher, and more.
 It exhibits resistance against certain types of attacks, such as length extension attacks, while allowing greater flexibility in output length.
 Its innovative design, exceptional security, and adaptable output length position it as an ideal choice for various cryptographic applications in the rapidly evolving fields of digital currency and blockchain technology.
 As the cryptocurrency landscape continues to mature, the role of Keccak-256 in ensuring the security, integrity, and functionality of these systems may become increasingly crucial.

 SHA-3, released by NIST in 2015, is the latest addition to the Secure Hash Algorithm family, essentially forming a subset of the broader Keccak cryptographic primitive family.
 Distinguishing itself from SHA-1 and SHA-2 in internal structure, SHA-3 boasts performance benefits.
 However, it is important to note that Keccak and SHA-3 are distinct entities, as NIST has adjusted the filling algorithm for SHA3, resulting in different outcomes.
 Sometimes, functions labeled as SHA-3 are actually implemented using Keccak-256, a specific member of the Keccak family that has gained significant attention, especially within various cryptocurrencies such as Ethereum.

-Keccak-256 holds a prominent place in the Ethereum blockchain, finding application in multiple contexts.
+Keccak-256 holds a prominent place in the Ethereum blockchain, finding applications in multiple contexts.
 For instance, the Solidity programming language utilizes Keccak-256 for tasks like generating random numbers, compressing input data for signature creation, and deriving account addresses from public keys.
 In the past, Keccak-256 played a role in Ethereum's proof-of-work mining algorithm.
 Consequently, some zero-knowledge proof (zkp) projects necessitate verifying the Keccak-256 function within their circuits.

 The Keccak-256 function, as a one-way hash function, is intricate, employing a specialized structure known as the sponge structure, comprising two phases: the absorbing phase and the squeezing phase.
 Both phases involve numerous bitwise operations and repetitive steps.
 Given the advantage of custom gates and lookup tables in verifying bitwise operations, the Plonkish circuit exhibits significant strengths in verifying the Keccak Hash.
 This underscores the vast optimization potential and intricate skills involved in utilizing Halo2 for the verification of Keccak circuits, offering numerous best practices for exploration and discussion.

 #### 2.2 Algorithm Details

 Certainly, let's delve into the concrete implementation steps of the Keccak-256(hereinafter as Keccak) algorithm.
 First, we'll introduce some key concepts, followed by a detailed description of the algorithm steps.
 Lastly, we'll outline the circuit design approach.

 *Note: The specific data presented here is based on the current implementation of the Keccak-256 circuit and does not represent the entirety of the Keccak algorithm's parameter settings.
 The parameters are specific to the analyzed circuit structure and may vary with different configurations of the some Keccak algorithm.*

 ##### 1. Pre-information

 1. Sponge Structure: The Keccak algorithm utilizes a sponge structure, consisting of two main phases: absorbing and squeezing.
 This structure allows for versatile and secure cryptographic operations.

 2. $Keccak_f[b]$: The permutation function where b, the number of bits of the function's input and output, is 25, 50, 100, 200, 400, 800 or 1600 bits.
 Sponge construction is based on a wide random function or random permutation.
 It takes all the outputs of one round, permutes all bits.
 The width of the permutation is also the width of the state in the sponge construction.

 3. r: r is the bitrate.

 4. c: c is the capacity, it defines the security level of the sponge. r + c =b.

-5. multi-rate padding: The padding algorithm.
-It also called `pad10*1` pattern, wherein the first bit is set to 1, the last bit is also set to 1, and all intervening bits are set to 0.
+5. Multi-rate padding: The padding algorithm.
+It is also called `pad10*1` pattern, wherein the first bit is set to 1, the last bit is also set to 1, and all intervening bits are set to 0.

-6. data chunk: A data chunk represents a segmented portion of the padded input data, with each chunk measuring r bits.
+6. Data chunk: A data chunk represents a segmented portion of the padded input data, with each chunk measuring r bits.

 7. Keccak parameters: b=1600, r=1088, c=512.

 8. State: The state is organized as an array of 5×5 lanes, each of length w, and b=25w.

 ##### 2. Algorithm

 The approximate steps of the Keccak algorithm are as follows:

 1. Input data of any length.

 2. Pre-processing phase

-    1. Perform multi-rate padding.
+    - Perform multi-rate padding.

-    2. Split the padded data.
+    - Split the padded data.

-3. Sponge structure processing phase.
+3. Sponge structure processing phase

-    1. Absorbing phase.
+    - Absorbing phase.

-    2. Squeezing phase.
+    - Squeezing phase.

 4. Output data of a specific length.

 ###### Pre-processing phase

 During this phase, our tasks involve padding and splitting the input data.

 Firstly, the padding process aims to adjust the length of the input data to be a multiple of a specified chunk length.
 We achieve this by employing the `pad10*1` pattern.